Which Similarity-Sensitive Entropy (Sentropy)?: Conclusion

 \section{Conclusion}

-So: LCR or VS?
-Our results support defaulting to LCR when the goal is to measure the similarity‑adjusted entropy of a system, and to use VS only in one of two special cases: (\textit{i}) when the elements are usefully thought of as linear combinations of a set of mutually orthogonal ur‑elements/eigen‑elements, or (\textit{ii}) when the system possesses a quantum‑mechanical character (see below).
-If the aim is a more general multidimensional characterization, there is no clear reason to avoid employing both metrics; keeping in mind that they are likely to correlate, our findings recommend selecting $k$ within the non‑trivial range (see Section \ref{sec:k}) to maximize their independence and thereby their combined informativeness.
+So, which sentropy: LCR or VS?
+Our results support defaulting to LCR when the goal is to measure the similarity-adjusted entropy of a system, and to prefer VS only in one of two special cases: (\textit{i}) when the elements are usefully thought of as linear combinations of a set of mutually orthogonal ur-elements/eigen-elements, or (\textit{ii}) when the system possesses a quantum-mechanical character (see below).
+If the aim is a more general multidimensional characterization, there is no clear reason to avoid employing both metrics; keeping in mind that they are likely to correlate, our findings recommend selecting $k$ within the non-trivial range (see Section \ref{sec:k}) to maximize their independence and thereby their combined informativeness.

-We note that, quantitatively, VS will be larger than LCR for any given $k$ and $q$.
-We observed this ordering empirically and proved it for a broad class of cases, outlining a proof for the remaining situations; a computational search uncovered no counter‑examples.
-This relationship can be rationalized by recognizing that, although VS is a similarity‑sensitive entropy, its computation includes a traditional entropy component: after incorporating similarity to derive the eigen‑elements, VS is the traditional entropy of the resulting eigenvalues; traditional entropy is always greater than or equal to similarity‑sensitive entropy.
+We note that, quantitatively, VS $\geq$ LCR for any given $k$ and $q$.
+We proved this relationship for all $q\geq0$ and for $q<0$ when $Z$ is full rank.
+This relationship can be rationalized by recognizing that, although VS is a similarity-sensitive entropy, its computation includes a traditional entropy component: after incorporating similarity to derive the eigen-elements, VS is the traditional entropy of the resulting eigenvalues; traditional entropy is always greater than or equal to similarity-sensitive entropy.

 From a practical perspective, LCR has three advantages.
-First, it is less computationally expensive whenever elements appear multiple times (i.e., when $\mathbf{p}$ is not flat/uniform), because the similarity matrix for LCR has order equal to the number of \textit{unique} elements, whereas VS requires a matrix whose order equals the \textit{total} number of elements; both calculations scale as the square of the matrix order.
-Empirically, we observed a speed advantage of \texttt{greylock} over \texttt{vendi-score} even when all elements were unique, a situation that frequently occurs in ML datasets (Fig. \ref{fig:times}).
-This performance gap may narrow or widen as codebases evolve.
+First, its time complexity is $\mathcal{O}{(n^2)}$ whereas computing eigenvalues---which is required to obtain the VS---has time complexity $\mathcal{O}{(n^3)}$ \cite{friedman2022vendi}.
+Empirically, we observed a speed advantage of the \texttt{sentropy} package over the \texttt{vendi-score} package even when all elements were unique, as is often the case in ML datasets (Fig. \ref{fig:times}).
+In addition, computing the LCR is less computationally expensive whenever elements appear multiple times (i.e., when $\mathbf{p}$ is not flat/uniform), because the similarity matrix for LCR has order equal to the number of \textit{unique} elements, whereas VS requires a matrix whose order equals the \textit{total} number of elements.